jordanbmowry/google-homepage/README.md

 This is my first offical project for the Odin Project.
+I will learn lots.